The iconic, historic landmark is one of the ‘must-sees’ on the continent and, as Cusco is the gateway to it, thousands descend on the city every year.

 In comparison to other South American cities, Cusco is extremely compact and can be explored easily on foot.
 Its focal point is Plaza de Armas (one of many in South America – both Lima and Santiago also have a ‘Plaza de Armas’).
 This is where you will base yourself when exploring.
 Two of the city’s main attractions are here, most of the nightlife is here and when finding your bearings, you will always refer to this square.

 While you can let your legs be your primary mode of transport around this Peruvian city, there is still some hill climbing involved.
-One of its top attractions, Sacsayhuaman, is at least a one-hour walk from the city centre.
-Unless you’re in the mood to battle some steep inclines, we suggest you take a bus or taxi there – neither are expensive.
-Another part of the city you’ll want to explore is the San Blas neighbourhood.
-Again, this is up hill from Plaza de Armas, but still easily reached by walking.
+One of its top attractions, Sacsayhuaman, is at least a one-hour walk from the city center.
+Unless you’re in the mood to battle some steep inclines, we suggest you take a bus or taxi there – neither is expensive.
+Another part of the city you’ll want to explore is the San Blas neighborhood.
+Again, this is uphill from Plaza de Armas, but still easily reached by walking.